You may be able to reduce excessive sweat from your vagina with certain practices, including wearing sweat-wicking

 Sweating is your body’s way of cooling itself down.
 It’s normal to sweat whenever you’re hot.
 It doesn’t matter if you’re working out, sitting in a hot car, or just wearing too many layers.

 Certain areas of your body, such as your armpits, are more prone to sweating than others.
 This is usually due to a high concentration of sweat glands and hair follicles in one place.

 Here are a few tips for keeping your vaginal area cool and dry.

 Moisture-wicking technology, which has been a staple of athletic wear for years, is available in the place you may need it most: your underwear.

 This fabric pulls moisture away from the skin and out to the exterior of the fabric.
 This helps keep the fabric dry on the inside.

-Some sweat-wicking underwear, like these smart panties from Knockout, contain odor-absorbing molecules that can help keep you smelling fresh all day.
+Some sweat-wicking underwear contain odor-absorbing molecules that can help keep you smelling fresh all day.

 Synthetic materials, like polyester, don’t breathe as well as natural fabrics.
 Instead of allowing sweat to evaporate out, the material holds the sweat in and traps it against your skin.

 Natural fabrics, like cotton and linen, allow sweat to evaporate like it’s supposed to.
 They’re basically organic sweat-wickers.